Patiala State Monorail Trainways: Steam locomotives

 PSMT initially used mules to pull the train.
 Later four steam locomotives were acquired for pulling the coaches.
-It is not known whether the locomotives were used on both lines or only on Patiala Sunam line.
 These four locomotives were of 0-3-0 configuration and was built by Orenstein & Koppel (O&K) of Berlin in 1907 at cost of £500 to £600 each.
 Donald W. Dickens, in his article on the PSMT, described the locomotives as “These were an adaptation of the normal O&K 0-6-0's but had a double flanged driver in the centre of each axle rather than drivers at each end.
 The right-hand water tank was larger so that some of the weight shifted onto the 39 in diameter balance wheel which was attached beyond the enlarged water tank.
 The outside cylinders were 5½" × 14".The designer at O&K took advantage of the extra cab space behind the enlarged right-hand water tank and put the fire door on the right side of the fire box rather than at the back as is usually done.
 These locos were confined to the Patiala – Sunam line.”